Kami-code/dexart-release/README.md

 DexArt is a novel benchmark and pipeline for learning multiple dexterous manipulation tasks.
 This repo contains the **simulated environment** code for DexArt.
-The learning part for DexArt will release soon.
+The learning part for DexArt has been released in [DexArt-algo](https://github.com/Kami-code/dexart-algo).

 ![DexArt Teaser](docs/teaser.png)